uvarc/rc-website/content/post/2023-december-maintenance.md

 ## IMPORTANT MAINTENANCE NOTES

 The operating system will be upgraded to Rocky 8.7 with system glibc 2.28 and GCC 8.5.0.
-Due to fundamental changes in system libraries, the entire software stack is rebuilt. **Users should rebuild all in-house codes.** Contact us [here](https://www.rc.virginia.edu/form/support-request/) if you need assistance.
+Due to fundamental changes in system libraries, the entire software stack is rebuilt. **Users should rebuild all self-compiled codes and R packages.** Starting Nov 21, users who want early access to the development environment to rebuild/test codes against the new software stack can login by running `ssh udc-ba33-36` on the frontend.
+(Please be sure not to overwrite your existing codes for the production environment.)
+Contact us [here](https://www.rc.virginia.edu/form/support-request/) if you need assistance.

 ### Modules